DCC-EX/dcc-ex.github.io/docs/big-picture/stage5.md

 It\'s a great idea at this point to understand the importance of DCC phase/polarity and how switching/reversing it works with \|EX-TT\|.
 Refer to
-`ex-turntable/overview:important! phase (or polarity) switching`{.interpreted-text
-role="ref"} and
-`ex-turntable/overview:how does this work with ex-turntable?`{.interpreted-text
+`ex-turntable/overview:important! phase (or polarity) switching` and `ex-turntable/overview:how does this work with ex-turntable?` for details.
-role="ref"} for details.
 ::::

 :!!! note "::: title